 Find them using our social media directory, which has a list of candidates' Twitter and Facebook accounts, and other contact information.

 In order to keep discussions searchable on Twitter, please use the hashtag #VoteDiabetes whenever you tweet about the election or in your conversations with your candidate or others.
 Also, if you’re attending a candidate event, don't forget to tweet or post on Facebook about it when you’re there!
-Finally, don’t forget to retweet the CDA's tweets and share our Facebook messages about the election.
+Finally, don’t forget to retweet Diabetes Canada's tweets and share our Facebook messages about the election.

 Follow us on Twitter @DiabetesAssoc and on Facebook at facebook.com/CanadianDiabetesAssociation.